-Regional economic development
+Regional economic development funds and programmes

 Regional economic development is aimed at helping regional communities reach their economic and social potential.